 The Alberta Approved Farmers’ Market Program provides an operational framework that provides direction and guidance to approved farmers’ markets in Alberta.
-Through the program, Alberta Agriculture and Forestry helps ensure market managers and vendors have the information and training they need to be successful in their roles.
+Through the program, the Alberta government helps ensure market managers and vendors have the information and training they need to be successful in their roles.

 Resources for managers